 \section{Data Availability}

-All data points shown in the figures of this article will be made publicly available via a Zenodo repository upon publication, in accordance with the DESI data management policy.
-The DESI Early Data Release and Data Release 1 are publicly accessible at: \url{https://data.desi.lbl.gov/doc/releases/}
+All data points presented in the figures of this article will be made publicly available upon publication at \url{https://doi.org/10.5281/zenodo.17242512}, in accordance with the DESI data management policy.
+The DESI Early Data Release and Data Release 1 are publicly accessible at: \url{https://data.desi.lbl.gov/doc/releases/}.